Preparing for an operation

 Safe Surgery at Alder Hey

 Knowing your child needs an operation can be a distressing and anxious time.
-You’ll probably have many questions to ask and you’ll want to know that your child is receiving excellent care.
+You’ll probably have lots of questions to ask and you will want to know your child is receiving excellent care.
 Alder Hey is proud to be a World Health Organisation Safe Surgery Site and this means we’re extremely serious about performing surgery to the highest standards of safety.

 Going to theatre